 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

-These cacti thrives best in indirect light with exposure to morning and evening sun.
-They prefer a well drained soil.
+These cacti thrive best in indirect light with exposure to morning and evening sun.
+They prefer well-drained soil.
 Cactus or epiphytic compost works well.
 Hatiora can be propagated easily through cuttings that can root immediately in soil.
 It likes long nights of about 14 hours.
 Cover the plant with a paper bag to shut out sunlight.
 Try not to reposition the plant once flower buds appear, as these could fall off during any movement.
 It needs a month's rest after flowering, so water sparingly during this period…. – See more at: How to Grow and Care for Hatiora

 - Back to genus Hatiora

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.